skippyr/becho/README.md

   + ignore empty text fragments even with color sequences.

+## Testings

+You can test `becho`'s capabilities by using it, after it has been instaled, by running the example scripts at `scripts/examples`.

 ## More Information

 Please refer to the manual of `becho` after you install it by using